Devin Townsend: Break from Devin Townsend Project, Empath (2018–2020)

 On January 31, 2018, Townsend announced on his Facebook page that he was taking a break from the Devin Townsend Project and focusing on a number of other projects, including the four new albums previously announced.

 On January 15, 2019, Townsend announced his album, Empath, on which work had been completed, and slated for release on March 29, 2019.
 The album's purpose is "to see what would happen if all the styles that make up [Townsend's] current interests were finally represented in one place.", and about "allowing the audience a feeling for a variety of musical emotions.
 The musical dynamics represented on this single album are broad, challenging, and immense.
 To approach this sort of work with a long history of what makes heavy music 'heavy', allows this to be done with a type of power rarely heard."
 Guests on the album include former Frank Zappa collaborators Mike Keneally, Morgan Ågren and Steve Vai, as well as Samus Paulicelli, Chad Kroeger, Anneke Van Giersbergen, Ché Aimee Dorval from Casualties of Cool, and Ryan Dahle.
 A series of documentary videos detailing the making of Empath has been released on YouTube.
 He appeared on the YouTube show Tuesday Talks hosted by Mary Spender.
+In 2020, Townsend further discussed the technical aspects of the album when he appeared on the Nail the Mix music-production platform to provide a detailed breakdown of his mixing process for the song “Genesis”.

-On March 12, 2020, Townsend postponed the remainder of his Empath Vol. 1 North American Tour due to the coronavirus pandemic.
+On March 12, 2020, Townsend postponed the remainder of his Empath Vol. 1 North American Tour due to the COVID-19 pandemic.
 Four days later, on March 16, 2020, Townsend launched a crowdfunding campaign to cover the costs of the canceled tour.
 It raised $80,804 of the $50,000 goal.
 As a "thank you" to his fans, Townsend launched what he dubbed "Quarantine Project", releasing new music in the process.
 Among the new tracks is a new mix of "A New Reign" from the Sky Blue album.
 Townsend collaborated with the likes of Kat Epple, Samus Paulicelli, Morgan Ågren, Federico Paulovich, Ché Aimee Dorval, Mattias Eklundh, Wes Hauch and Liam Wilson.